klalicki/JSFunFall2022/docs/InstallationGuideLinuxAndNVM.md

 This is not for beginners.
 If you are new to the command line or installing node for the first time, we recommend following the instructions on how to install Nodes.js in the [Mac](InstallationGuideMac.md) or [Windows](InstallationGuideWindows.md) guide.

-These instructions are for Mac OSX, Linux and [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
-If you have Windows without some kind of virtualization of Linux, please look into [nvm-windows](https://github.com/coreybutler/nvm-windows) or [nodist](https://github.com/nullivex/nodist).

 ## If you already have Node.js installed

 Write down what version of Node.js you have.
 You can find this out by typing `node -v`

-If you have any existing projects, create a file called .nvmrc your projects' root.
+If you have any existing projects, create a file called _.nvmrc_ your projects' root.
 Open the file and add your current Node.js version to it.
-So, for example, if current version of Node.js is 15.22.0, you would type and save the following:
+So, for example, if current version of Node.js is 15.22.0 you would type and save the following:

 ```
 v15.22.0